What’s a NIF?

 If you are in Portugal and want to do it yourself, you need to set an appointment at your nearest Finanςas office.
 Do not expect to walk in and see someone that day.
 It may happen; it probably won’t.
 More than likely you will receive a day and time to return, usually within a week (at least that’s the time frame I have had in Tavira—your results may vary).

 Don’t expect anyone to speak English, either.
 You’re in Portugal. 😊 If the clerk or agent speaks some English, consider yourself fortunate.
 Most of the people I have encountered here apologetically say their English is not very good and then their English is very good.
-Think about how hesitant you are to speak Portuguese; they have that same hesitation.
+Think about how hesitant you are to speak Portuguese; they have that same hesitation in speaking English.
 But, when dealing with anything financial, I want to make sure that there is no misunderstanding.
 You can take someone with you who is fluent in Portuguese if you’re not.

 According to the Portuguese government website (and as of this writing), you will need to bring the following documents with you: